FranckFreiburger/http-vue-loader/README.md

 1. http request the vue file
 1. load the vue file in a document fragment
 1. process each section (template, script and style)
-1. return a promise to Vue (async components)
+1. return a promise to Vue.js (async components)
+1. then Vue.js compiles and cache the component

 ## Notes